CloudDesk/RTE-PMS-Backend/Document Repository/PMS_v3.1_changes.md

 * `CURRENT_PMS_IMPLEMENTATION_SUMMARY.md`
 * `CURRENT_PMS_GAP_AND_RISK_ACTION_LIST.md`

-This document must not assume that missing features already exist.
+These three baseline documents describe current implementation only.
+They must not be modified with PMS v3.1 planned behavior.

 Current code remains the source of truth for existing behavior.
+This document defines what needs to change next.

 ## 2. Change Type